rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - When a subscription is terminated, should it be MUST NOT send any more notifications after the terminated message, or SHOULD NOT?
 For a dynamic subscription, should the RPC be synchronous and not reply until it knows that all queues have been drained?

-   - Is a publisher allowed to arbitrarily send a sync-on-start resync, e.g., if it detects data loss, or should it always just terminate and reinitialize the susbcription?
+   - Is a publisher allowed to arbitrarily send a sync-on-start resync, e.g., if it detects data loss, or should it always just terminate and reinitialize the subscription?

+   - Should we name subscription-terminated to subscription-stopped?

+   - If the parameters for a subscription change in any way (e.g., the config changes for a configured subscription, or a referenced filter changes in a dynamic subscription) then do we want to say that the subscription MUST be killed and recreated.
+I.e., with subscription-terminated/subscription-started notifications?
+(Section 11)

+   - Should we have an RPC/Action to reset a receiver or a subscription?
+E.g., discussed in section 11.1.5.

+   - Should we support configurable keepalives?
+I presume that this means for an on-change only subscription.

 1. Questions/comments on the notification message format: